 As a tenant, having multiple brokers can lead to both you and your brokers losing legitimacy in the market.

-Landlords may get confused on which broker is representing you and, as a result, will view you as a less viable prospect.
+Landlords may get confused about which broker is representing you and, as a result, will view you as a less viable prospect.

 In tight real estate markets, this can be the difference between a landlord wanting to proceed with you as a tenant or moving on to the next interested company.